-In the past, diabetics were advised to avoid fruit due to the sugar content, but modern diabetes diets allow fruit as a part of an overall healthy and balanced meal plan.
-Diabetics need to maintain strict control over blood sugar levels and try not to consume unhealthy foods that can lead to diabetes complications.
+In the past, people with diabetes were advised to avoid fruit due to the sugar content, but modern diabetes diets allow fruit as a part of an overall healthy and balanced meal plan.
+People with diabetes need to maintain strict control over blood sugar levels and try not to consume unhealthy foods that can lead to diabetes complications.

 A diabetes diet should focus on controlling diabetes symptoms as well as preventing complications common to the disease.
-For most diabetics, this means eating a high-fiber diet that is low in fat, especially saturated fat.
-Saturated fat can contribute to arterial plaques, a common complication for diabetics.
-Diabetics need to limit carbohydrates, especially sweet foods that raise blood sugar.
+For most people with diabetes, this means eating a high-fiber diet that is low in fat, especially saturated fat.
+Saturated fat can contribute to arterial plaques, a common complication for people with diabetes.
+Those people need to limit carbohydrates, especially sweet foods that raise blood sugar.
 Eating carbohydrates in moderation and along with something containing protein is a good way to keep blood sugar under control.
-In general, two to three handfuls of fruit a day should be fine for most diabetics and grapes can be included in this fruit allotment.
+In general, two to three handfuls of fruit a day should be fine for most people with diabetes and grapes can be included in this fruit allotment.

 Red Grapes and Carbohydrates

-For a diabetic, eating foods with a lot of carbohydrates can send blood sugar soaring.
+For people with diabetes, eating foods with a lot of carbohydrates can send blood sugar soaring.
 Fortunately, fiber, protein and fat can mitigate this response.
-In one method of diabetic dieting, the diabetic limits carbohydrates at each meal to a specific amount based on his own typical blood sugar responses and any medication and insulin he might be taking.
-According to the American Diabetes Association, most diabetics can start off with around 45 to 60 g of carbohydrates per meal and adjust as necessary.
+In one method of dieting, the person with diabetes limits carbohydrates at each meal to a specific amount based on his own typical blood sugar responses and any medication and insulin he might be taking.
+According to the American Diabetes Association, most people with diabetes can start off with around 45 to 60 g of carbohydrates per meal and adjust as necessary.
 In 10 grapes, there are about 8.8 g of carbohydrates.
 About 0.4 g is fiber and 7.6 g is made up of sugars.